 If you are wanting or needing to take a placement test outside of a Registration program, you must contact Testing Services at 885-1791 to reserve your spot in testing.

 What do I need to bring to Placement Testing?

 The only thing you need to bring is picture I.D.
 We will provide scratch paper and pencils.
 Calculators are not allowed on the math test.
 Students who are re-testing or who are not full-time Oregon Tech students will be assessed a $5 fee for each Reading, Writing, and A&P test; there is also a $10 fee for the Math placement test.

 Do I need to study before taking the Placement Tests?

 You do not need to study for the reading and writing tests.
 However, we strongly recommend that you review math concepts prior to taking the math test.
-In order to effectively review, you may want to obtain a math textbook from your high school or library; study material from a previous math course; or you may access math instructional software in Oregon Tech's Center for Learning and Teaching.
+In order to effectively review, you may want to obtain a math textbook from your high school or library; study material from a previous math course; or you may access math instructional software in Oregon Tech's Student Success Center.